 We are not considering hydrogen or (lithium) battery based energy supply, we are considering both energy mediums.
 With hydrogen potentially the winner in the longer term, but with lithium or other rechargeable battery chemistry, interchangeable with hydrogen fuel cell energy supply.

-That may sound like an impossible objective, but it is possible via a series of inventive steps, that as mentioned above, may not all be covered in this one patent application, but by a series of patents for each invention, designed such that they may be filed at suitable intervals in time, as stand alone innovations, but, that when optionally combined and adapted (or improved) may form an energy supply infrastructure that allows OEMs space to breath and time to adapt with a higher degree of future proofing, and Utilities the energy supply mechanism that Governments are looking for, where there is scope to encompass present and future means of powering our vehicles, all in the quest to beat climate change, and create a Circular Economy that is sustainable, as a legacy for future generations to come.
+That may sound like an impossible objective, but it is possible via a series of inventive steps, that as mentioned above, may not all be covered in this one patent application, but by a series of patents for each invention, designed such that they may be filed at suitable intervals in time, as stand alone innovations, but, that when optionally combined and adapted (or improved) may form a versatile energy supply infrastructure that allows OEMs space to breathe and time to adapt with a higher degree of future proofing, and Utilities the energy supply mechanism that Governments are looking for, where there is scope to encompass present and future means of powering our vehicles, all in the quest to beat climate change, and create a Circular Economy that is sustainable, as a legacy for future generations to come.

 MAIN COMPONENTS OF THE SYSTEM, STAND ALONE OR IN COMBINATION

-CARTRIDGE OR ENERGY PACK
+SMART CARTRIDGE OR ENERGY PACK

 The system which may comprise several separate patent applications and Claims to achieve, comprises of the identification and formulation of an mobile energy storage Cartridge or Pack of a suitable physical size as to be compatible with a large number of existing van and truck chassis, such as to fit above, within or on the underside of the vehicle, or in any other practical way to be incorporated.